bihealth/sodar-core/docs/source/dev_projectroles_integration.rst

 If any version conflicts arise between django-sodar-core and your existing site, you will have to resolve them before continuing.

+Please note that the django-sodar-core package only installs :term:`Django apps<Django App>`, which you need to include in a :term:`Django web site<Django Site>` project.
+For instructions for integrating SODAR Core into an existing Django site or setting up a new site, see the :ref:`projectroles app documentation <app_projectroles>`.
+A list of all the apps which are part of SODAR Core can be found in the :ref:`overview_sodar_core_apps` section

 .. hint::